|

 thinkers, and gives it the air of science.

-positive advantages, which result from an accurate scrutiny into the powers and
+purported knowledge, there are many positive advantages, which result from an

-faculties of human nature.
+accurate scrutiny into the powers and faculties of human nature.

 thoughts become

-the object of reflection,
+the object of reflection

-the mind's eye readily find
+the mind's eye cannot readily

-The objects are too fine to remain long in the same aspect or
+to remain long in the same aspect or situation; and must be

-situation; and must be apperceived in an instant, by
+apperceived in an instant,

-a superior penetration,
+by a superior

-derived from natural reflection,
+penetration, derived from natural

-and improved by habit and study.
+reflection, and improved by habit

-It becomes, therefore, no
+It becomes, therefore,

-inconsiderable part of science barely to know the different operations of the
+barely to know the different operations of the mind,

-mind, to separate them from
+to separate them from each other

-each other to class them under their proper heads, and
+to class them under their proper heads, and

 to correct all that seeming